KiptooMannu/KiptooMannu/README.md

 I'm a passionate **Full Stack Developer** based in **Nairobi, Kenya 🇰🇪**, building modern, scalable web applications that solve real-world problems.

 I love working across the entire stack — from crafting sleek Angular/React frontends to architecting robust Spring Boot and Node.js backends, backed by PostgreSQL databases.
+I care as much about *how* a system is put together as what it does on screen — most of my "coding time" is actually spent thinking before I touch a keyboard (see [🧩 How I Design & Build](#-how-i-design--build) below).

 <br/>

 🔭 &nbsp;Currently building a **Vehicle Management System** (Spring Boot + Angular)<br/>
 🌱 &nbsp;Learning **Microservices**, **Docker**, **CI/CD** & **Cloud Deployment**<br/>
-💬 &nbsp;Ask me about **Angular, React, Spring Boot, Node.js, TypeScript**<br/>
+💬 &nbsp;Ask me about **Angular, React, Spring Boot, Node.js, TypeScript, System Design**<br/>
 🤝 &nbsp;Open to **collaborations**, **freelance work**, and **open-source**<br/>
 🏆 &nbsp;GitHub Achievement: **Pull Shark** 🦈<br/>
 ⚡ &nbsp;Fun fact: I debug with `console.log` — no shame! 😄<br/>